Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Smaller backpack or Rucksack or bag

-You should also carry a smaller backpack or rucksack for everyday travel.
-In this bag, you can carry your documents, water bottle, snack items, etc.
+You will need it for everyday travel to carry documents, water bottle, snack items, etc.

 3. Suitable Clothing & Footwear for Leh-Ladakh

-You must remember that the weather in Leh Ladakh can be very unpredictable, so you have to stay ready.
-Ladakh is a cold desert, with warm summers days and cold nights.
-Winters get extremely cold, especially during nights.
+Weather in Leh Ladakh can be very unpredictable, so you have to stay ready.
+Even summers can get chilly at night .

 Carry Light